-If you considering what to pack for a beach resort vacation I would highly recommend picking up a stylish beach hat!
+If you are considering what to pack for a beach resort vacation I recommend picking up a stylish beach hat!
 A classic travel staple is the Panama Hat which I wore in the Galapagos Islands.

-Traveling to the beach with fresh water in hand is important as it is easy to get dehydrated on the beach.
-We like to use stainless steel water bottles at the beach because they are well insulated and great for the environment.
-Check out our full list of the best water bottles here.
+Traveling to the beach with fresh water in hand is important as it is easy to get dehydrated in the sun on the beach.
+We like to use insulated stainless steel water bottles at the beach because they are well insulated and great for the environment.

 Don’t risk bringing a fancy camera to the beach and getting sand in it.
 Or even worse, water.
 We like to throw a GoPro Hero 7 on our beach packing list since they are waterproof.
 Just make sure to attach it to a wrist strap so it doesn’t get lost!
 The Indian Ocean may or may not have swallowed one of our cameras before.

-You can always consider a floaty case to help loss prevention.
 Update: We just got the Sony RX100v with underwater housing as an alternative to the GoPro.
-It’s more expensive, but takes great all around photos and the underwater housing is fantastic for a semi-affordable price.
+It’s more expensive but takes great all around photos and the underwater housing is fantastic for a semi-affordable price.

 Essentials for Family Beach Vacations